dsgrid/dsgrid/docs/source/spark_overview.rst

 repository has generic instructions to run Spark in a variety of ways.
 The rest of this section calls out choices that you should make to run Spark jobs with dsgrid.

+.. note:: The latest scripts currently supporting Kestrel are at this branch: https://github.com/daniel-thom/HPC/tree/kestrel-update.
+Please follow its README instead.

 1. Clone the repository.

 .. code-block:: console